Also at Deasil Works · txn2 · Plexara

 - sync-net

 irsync allows me to start a file synchronization on an interval.
 In other words, I want my device to sync every 2 minutes, but I don’t want to start an rsync every 2 minutes.
 So if the sync takes 2 hours, then 2 hours and 2 minutes later another synchronization attempt will be made.
-When my device is up-to-date, these calls are relatively light on the device, and my client knows that only 2 minutes after they update their media it will likely be on it’s way to their devices.
+When my device is up-to-date, these calls are relatively light on the device, and my client knows that only 2 minutes after they update their media it will likely be on its way to their devices.

 You can run a simple little demo on your local workstation using a docker-compose file I put together.